 Though specialization is not necessary to practice medicine, it can increase their salaries and job opportunities.
 The last step in the process is to become board certified.
 Though it’s not required to be a practicing veterinarian, board certification is a designation of the highest level of accreditation within a given specialty.
 The process includes rigorous examinations by their peers.

 That’s a lot to take on so early in their careers.
 Chances are, the burnout begins before they even have their licenses.
-Not to mention the stress of having hundreds of thousands of dollars in student loan debt.

 Why Veterinarians Want Loyal Pet Parents

 One thing that puts vets at risk for a decreased well-being is their dedication to caring for animals.
 Vets are often on the frontline of animal abuse and neglect cases.
 Other times they end up having to euthanize animals that could have been saved if their owners could afford to pay for treatment sooner.
 It’s hard to make life and death decisions on a daily basis.
 They feel helpless and often suffer from post-traumatic stress disorder.
 Not to mention, veterinarians’ family and friends tend to ask for favors that are hard to say “no” to.

 Unlike otter practices, including psychology, it’s not against the law for veterinarians to treat patients they know.
 If they decline and the animal doesn’t survive, they’ll feel incredibly guilty and risk ruining the relationship with the pet parent.
 Over time, these issues on top of the stress of running a practice can lead to depression and anxiety.
 Here are a few warning signs for clinical depression and anxiety:

 - Increase in alcohol intake and substance use to “escape”

 - Feeling useless, hopeless, trapped, powerless, and/or lost

 - Anger, rage, and revenge-seeking thoughts and behaviors